comparison · 2026

 The four alternatives worth shortlisting

 We've tracked these for years and rebuild the comparison page quarterly.
+If you want the broader market view before shortlisting, start with the spam detection API comparison or the Akismet alternative comparison.
 The summary:

 1. Siftfy (API-first, calibrated probability)